Rivercraft911/KeyboardLayoutOptimizer/README.md

 This project is currently in early development.
 If you're interested in contributing, please:
 1. Check the issues page
 2. Follow the standard fork and pull request workflow
-3. Ensure your code follows the project's style guidelines

 ## 📝 License